 The most common way of getting around Indianapolis is by bus.
 The IndyGo offers more than 30 fixed routes that criss-cross the city, including the Red Line rapid transit electric buses which traverse a 13-mile north/south route from Broad Ripple through downtown to the University of Indianapolis campus.

-In a push to encourage bicycle commuting, the city now offers over 50 convenient bicycle stations and hundreds of bicycles as part of a grab-and-go system.
-Riders either purchase an annual pass that allows for unlimited 30-minute rentals, or they pay a minimal fee per ride.
+In a push to encourage bicycle commuting, the city now offers over 50 convenient bicycle stations and hundreds of bicycles as part of a grab-and-go system, called the Indiana Pacers Bikeshare.
+Riders either purchase an annual pass that allows for unlimited 60-minute rentals, or they pay a minimal fee per ride.
 Passes or one-off rides can be acquired at any bikeshare station kiosk or via the Pacers Bikeshare app.
 Riders may pick up and drop off bicycles at any Pacers dock space, and the service is available all day, every day.

 Similarly, one can also make use of dockless scooters.
 Newcomers to the city will find these useful for short local commutes, or to cover the short distances between IndyGo stops.
 To rent one of these, riders must download an app first (Lime, Bird, and Spin all currently operate in Indianapolis), and then scan a QR code to unlock a vehicle.
 Rides are usually calculated by time of use, until the rider stops the timer via the app.